karans-15/final-task-gfactors/README.md

 Your app is setup!!.
 Now you should be able to open your browser at http://localhost:5000 and use the app.

 ## Footer <a name="footer"></a>
-Leave a star in GitHub if you found this helpful :)
+Feel free to leave a star in GitHub if you found this helpful :)